Skip to content

 What is it about Austria that makes people want to move here?

-With its rural and urban attractions, vibrant culture, extensive green spaces and dependable infrastructure, Austria has seduced more than one visitor into calling this country home.
-In 2019, the capital, Vienna, headed the annual Mercer Quality of Living survey - for the 10th year in a row and in 2023 Vienna was ranked number 1 in Monocle’s Quality of Life Survey and number 1 in the Global Liveability Index of The Economist.
+With its rural and urban attractions, vibrant culture, extensive green spaces and dependable infrastructure, Austria has enticed more than one visitor to stay and call this country home.
+In 2019, the capital, Vienna, topped the annual Mercer Quality of Living survey - for the 10th year in a row and in 2024 Vienna was ranked number 2 in Monocle’s Quality of Life Survey and number 2 in The Economist’s Global Liveability Index.
 Austria is perhaps best known for its breathtaking mountain vistas and ski slopes.
-There are lots of famous people throughout history who called Vienna home, such as composers Haydn, Mozart and Beethoven; ground-breaking artists such as Gustav Klimt and Egon Schiele, and, of course, Sigmund Freud, considered the father of psychoanalysis.
+There are lots of famous people throughout history who called Vienna home, such as the composers Haydn, Mozart and Beethoven; ground-breaking artists such as Gustav Klimt and Egon Schiele, and, of course, Sigmund Freud, considered to be the father of psychoanalysis.

-But, in addition to its rich culture and geographic diversity, Austria offers a unique emphasis on the quality of life.
-Relaxing, languishing in cafés alone with a newspaper, or gathering with friends over a glass of wine; regenerating particularly in the great outdoors; and an emphasis on good quality, often locally sourced food, are all built into the fabric of Austrian life.
+But, in addition to its rich culture and geographic diversity, Austria offers a unique way of life.
+Relaxing by languishing in cafés alone with a newspaper, or enjoying a glass of wine with friends; clearing your head in the great outdoors; and an emphasis on good quality, often locally sourced food, are all built into the fabric of Austrian life.
 Austria is one of the most stable democracies in Europe and has emerged from the devastation of World War II as one of Europe’s most thriving economies.
-The quality of life survey by Monocle 2023 and the Liveability Index 2024 by The Economist also put Vienna in first place in terms of quality of life.
+Monacle’s Quality of Life Survey in 2023 and The Economist’s Liveability Index in 2024 also put Vienna in first place in terms of quality of life.

 Sights & Specialties